Flytipping and waste crime

 Everyone who produces waste has a legal duty of care to ensure it is disposed of properly.
 A person or business may be guilty of a flytipping offence if their waste is found to have been dumped, even if the dumping was carried out by someone else.

-The registered keeper of a vehicle could also be prosecuted if their vehicle is used during a flytipping offence.
+The registered keeper of a vehicle could also be prosecuted if their vehicle is used during a flytipping offence and the vehicle seized.

 Information and contact details to arrange a bulky waste collection by our officers is available on our Bulky Waste pages.